tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     }

 This should enable software mixing and allows more than one application to make use of the soundcard.
+If not, try replacing all /etc/asound.conf content with the above.

 For a digital sound output such as S/PDIF, the ALSA package still does not enable dmix by default.
 Thus, the dmix configuration above can be